 If you do cardio one day and the next day you can do weights, do it that way.
 If you need to do it at night or in the morning, do it that way.
 Whatever you need to get it done, just get it done.

 The Size Zero Myth:

-If I run more and do more of cardio, I will be burning more calories and hence will lose more weight.
-Definitely cardio is the only workout which I need.
+If I run more and do more cardio, I will burn more calories and hence will lose more weight.
+Definitely cardio is the only workout that I need.

 The Wise Hero Reality:

-Cardio is the most recommended exercise by dieticians, physicians, cardiologists, etc. It is also called Aerobic, which follows the aerobic pathway, and by that it means that muscles get to use oxygen.
+Cardio is the most recommended exercise by a dietitian, physicians, cardiologists, etc. It is also called Aerobic, which follows the aerobic pathway, and by that, it means that muscles get to use oxygen.
 These are the tasks that are not high in intensity but high in volume.

 Strength training is the most misunderstood workout.
 It is also called Anaerobic, which follows the anaerobic pathway, by that it means that the muscles function in the absence of oxygen.
-It doesn’t mean there is no oxygen available; it only means that task was completed so fast, oxygen couldn’t reach the working muscle group.
-Since they last for short period of time, obviously they can carry out really high-intensity tasks.
+It doesn’t mean there is no oxygen available; it only means that the task was completed so fast, oxygen couldn’t reach the working muscle group.
+Since they last for a short period, obviously they can carry out really high-intensity tasks.